 Pastoralism is an effective and productive livelihood system that makes the best use of variably distributed natural resources in often dry rangeland areas where it has a particularly strong comparative advantage over other land uses.
 In order to function well, pastoralists and their livestock need to move across the rangeland landscape to access grazing, browse, water and minerals as well as services such as markets.
 Any intervention that seeks to assist pastoralists needs to understand these movements and how best to support them.

-In the HEAL project, the environment is primarily considered to be ‘the rangeland,’ though other aspects of environmental health are also being considered: healthy rangelands lead to healthy livestock, which leads to healthy people.
-The project, which works in Ethiopia, Kenya and Somalia, will be supporting communities to better plan, manage and protect their rangelands and natural resources through participatory rangeland management (PRM), a process that has been shown to improve the access of communities particularly women to natural resources, and to improve the productivity and ‘health’ of the rangelands.
+In the HEAL program, the environment is primarily considered to be ‘the rangeland,’ though other aspects of environmental health are also being considered: healthy rangelands lead to healthy livestock, which leads to healthy people.
+The program, which works in Ethiopia, Kenya and Somalia, will be supporting communities to better plan, manage and protect their rangelands and natural resources through participatory rangeland management (PRM), a process that has been shown to improve the access of communities particularly women to natural resources, and to improve the productivity and ‘health’ of the rangelands.

-As a first step in the planning of both these projects, the ILRI, Vétérinaries Sans Frontières Switzerland and Comitato Collaborazione Medica carried out a participatory mapping of livestock routes in the projects intervention areas in Somali and Oromia regions from 3-9 December 2019.
+As a first step in the planning of both these programs, the ILRI, Vétérinaries Sans Frontières Switzerland and Comitato Collaborazione Medica carried out a participatory mapping of livestock routes in the programs intervention areas in Somali and Oromia regions from 3-9 December 2019.
 The exercise was undertaken in workshops attended by community leaders, relevant government officials, and rangeland experts.
 The mapping was done using topographical maps on which participants mapped out the livestock routes, livestock infrastructure and key grazing areas.
 The maps were then digitized.
 Eventually these maps will feed into the PRM process including defining a rangeland management unit, a rangeland management plan including movements of animals among grazing areas, and mapping out disease hotspots.